Korea Housing FAQ for Foreigners: 15 Most Common Questions Answered

 What is the difference between jeonse and wolse?

 Jeonse (전세) is a deposit-only lease where you pay a large lump sum (₩200M–₩800M) and pay zero monthly rent for 2 years.
 Wolse (월세) is the standard monthly rent system where you pay a smaller deposit (₩5M–₩50M) plus monthly rent.
-For most foreigners, wolse is the more accessible and lower-risk option.
+For most foreign residents, wolse is the more accessible and lower-risk option.

 How much deposit do I need to rent in Seoul?